COVID-19 – Help and guidance for commercial insurance customers

 I haven’t made a claim, how do I get in touch?

-If you wish to make a claim for COVID-19 related Business Interruption please contact our claim handlers.
+If you wish to submit a claim for Covid-19 related business interruption please contact our claim handlers.
 Their details will be in your policy documentation.
-Alternatively your broker or the company from whom you bought your policy will be able to help you with notifying your claim.
+Alternatively, your broker or the company you bought your policy from will be able to help you with notifying your claim.